 Content reuse with attribution promotes symbiosis.
 So, TaleTown.Org became World's 1st Online Library Of Multimedia Multilingual Creative Commons Stories served freely worldwide, both in English as well as in Hindi.

 Happiness comes from being engaged in meaningful work.
 Draw the art you want to see, make the music you want to hear, write the books you want your kids to read.
-You will love it, and half the fun is in getting there.
+You will love it, as half the fun is in getting there.

 I received great contentment in creating these stories.
 I hope you too, find in them something useful, some joy or learning, something which touches you or brightens your day ...